lakshaybxt/portfolio/README.md

 - **Project Showcase:** I can display his coding projects with detailed information, including technologies used, project descriptions, and live demo links.

-- **Skills Section:** A dedicated section to showcase my skills and proficiency in different programming languages, frameworks, and tools.
+- **Skills Section:** A  section to showcase my skills and proficiency in different programming languages, frameworks, and tools.

 - **Contact Form:** An interactive contact form allowing visitors to reach out to me directly.